 You can also test salmon with a food thermometer.
 The USDA recommends salmon has an internal temperature of 145°F when the thermometer is inserted into the thickest part of the fish.
 However, due to an effect called carryover cooking, we recommend pulling salmon off heat around 115° to 125°F. It will rise to a food-safe temperature before it reaches your plate.

 Wondering what the white stuff is that sometimes comes out of salmon?
 It’s called albumin.
 When salmon is overcooked, this milky protein will begin to seep out and coagulate on the surface of the fish.
 While it might not be the most attractive, it’s perfectly safe to eat.

 You don’t want to make these common salmon mistakes.

 Taste of Home

 There are many baked salmon recipes, including this oven-roasted salmon that was developed by staffer Jeanne Ambrose.
 It’s a great recipe to know by heart.
-You can even try our cast iron salmon for a perfectly crispy skin.
+You can bake salmon in foil or even try our cast iron salmon for a perfectly crispy skin.

 - Place an oven-proof skillet into a cold oven and heat to 450ºF.